2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/create/razor-and-views/index.md

   { visibility: visible; }
 </style> -->

-Extensions can include custom Razor which are either used by the extension itself (e.g. an input-type) or can be used by the App as a whole.
+Extensions can include custom Razor Views for re-use.

 > [!TIP]
 > This allows you to create small libraries of Razor which solve a specific problem,